severalnines/docs/administration.rst

 	mysql> TRUNCATE TABLE cmon_log_entries;
 	mysql> TRUNCATE TABLE collected_logs;

-The CMON Controller process has internal log rotation scheduling where it will log up to 5 MB in size before archiving ``/var/log/cmon.log`` and ``/var/log/cmon_[cluster id].log``.
-The archived log will be named as ``cmon.log.1`` (or ``cmon_[cluster id].log.1``) sequentially, with up to 9 archived log files (total of 10 log files rotation).
+The CMON Controller process has internal log rotation scheduling where it will log up to 5 MB in size before archiving ``/var/log/cmon.log`` and ``/var/log/cmon_{cluster id}.log``.
+The archived log will be named as ``cmon.log.1`` (or ``cmon_{cluster id}.log.1``) sequentially, with up to 9 archived log files (total of 10 log files rotation).

 Migrating IP Address or Hostname
 --------------------------------

 ClusterControl relies on proper IP address or hostname configuration.
-To migrate to a new set of IP address or hostname, please update the old IP address/hostname occurrences in following files:
+To migrate to a new set of IP address or hostname, please update the old IP address/hostname occurrences in the following files:

 * CMON configuration file: ``/etc/cmon.cnf`` and ``/etc/cmon.d/cmon_N.cnf`` (``hostname`` and ``mysql_hostname`` values)
-* ClusterControl CMONAPI configuration file: ``[wwwroot]/cmonapi/config/bootstrap.php``
+* ClusterControl CMONAPI configuration file: ``{wwwroot}/cmonapi/config/bootstrap.php``
 * HAproxy configuration file (if installed): ``/etc/haproxy/haproxy.cfg``

 ..
-Note:: This section does not cover IP address migration for your database nodes.
-The easiest solution would be to remove the database cluster from ClusterControl UI using *Delete Cluster* and add it again by using *Import Existing Server/Cluster* in the deploy dialog.
+Note:: This section does not cover IP address migration of your database nodes.
+The easiest solution would be to remove the database cluster from ClusterControl UI using *Delete Cluster* and add it again by using *Import Existing Server/Cluster* in the deployment dialog.

 Next, revoke 'cmon' user privileges for old hosts on ClusterControl node and all managed database nodes:

 .. code-block:: mysql

-	REVOKE ALL PRIVILEGES, GRANT OPTION FROM 'cmon'@'[old ClusterControl IP address or hostname]';
+	mysql> REVOKE ALL PRIVILEGES, GRANT OPTION FROM 'cmon'@'{old ClusterControl IP address or hostname}';

 Then, grant cmon user with new IP address or hostname on ClusterControl node and all managed database nodes:

 .. code-block:: mysql

-	GRANT ALL PRIVILEGES ON *.* TO 'cmon'@'[new ClusterControl IP address or hostname]' IDENTIFIED BY '[mysql password]' WITH GRANT OPTION;
+	mysql> GRANT ALL PRIVILEGES ON *.* TO 'cmon'@'{new ClusterControl IP address or hostname}' IDENTIFIED BY '{mysql password}' WITH GRANT OPTION;
-	FLUSH PRIVILEGES;
+	mysql> FLUSH PRIVILEGES;

 Or, instead of revoke and re-grant, you can just simply update the MySQL user table:

 .. code-block:: mysql

-	UPDATE mysql.user SET host='[new IP address]' WHERE host='[old IP address]';
+	mysql> UPDATE mysql.user SET host='{new IP address}' WHERE host='{old IP address}';
-	FLUSH PRIVILEGES;
+	mysql> FLUSH PRIVILEGES;

 Restart CMON service to apply the changes:

 .. code-block:: bash

-	service cmon restart
+	$ service cmon restart

 Examine the output of the CMON log file to verify the IP migration status.
 The CMON Controller should report errors and shut down if it can not connect to the specified database hosts or the CMON database.
 Once the CMON Controller is started, you can remove the old IP addresses/hostname from the managed host list at *ClusterControl > Manage > Hosts*.